canonical/charmed-etcd-operator/docs/how-to/client-relations.md

 - `charm`: The charm instance.
 - `relation_name`: The name of the relation.
 This should match the name you defined in the `metadata.yaml` file.
 - `prefix`: The range of keys that your charm will use in etcd.
-- `mtls_chain`: The client certificate for mutual TLS authentication.
+- `mtls_cert`: The client certificate for mutual TLS authentication.

 ```python
 class MyCharm(CharmBase):